 IN accordance with the provisions of the Factories and Shops Acts the Wages Board appointed to "determine the lowest prices or rates which may be paid to any person or persons or classes of persons employed in the trade of bread making or baking" has made the following Determination, namely:-

-1. That as from the beginning of the first pay period to commence on or after 1st January, 1948, the last previous Determination of this Board shall be revoked and replaced by this Determination.
+1. That on the 6th September, 1948, the last previous Determination of this Board shall be revoked and replaced by this Determination.